dynamsoft-docs/capture-vision-docs/parameters/reference/shared-parameter/terminate-settings.md

 # TerminateSetting

-Parameter `StartSection` defines the terminate stages of the task.
+Parameter `TerminateSetting` defines the terminate stages of the task.
 For each sections in an alogrithm task, you can define only one terminate stage.

 ```json
 "TerminateSetting":